Code-Institute-Submissions/houseplant-heroes/README.md

     - Allow admin to delete or contact users directly.

 11. Sort by

-    - User a select box on Plants Page to allow user to decide what they would like to order the posts by (currently alphabetical).
+    - User a select box on Plants Page to allow user to decide what they would like to order the posts by (currently newest first) e.g. newest first.
-    - E.g. newest first

 # Information Architecture